 - BA - Logan Campus

-The BS in family, consumer, and human development with an emphasis in family and community services is available through USU’s Regional Campuses and Distance Education program.
+The BS in family, consumer, and human development with an emphasis in family and community services is available through USU’s Regional Campuses.

 With a degree in family, consumer, and human development, students may pursue careers in the following areas: